 As there must be something unchanging to register discontinuity, I am not this body-mind, which is neither continuous nor permanent.

-and again it blanks out, like in sleep or swoon or distraction.
+blanks out, like in sleep or swoon or distraction.
+There must be

-There must be something continuous to register discontinuity.
+something continuous to register discontinuity.
+Memory is always

 You cannot be conscious of what does not change.
 All consciousness is consciousness of change.
 But the very perception of change - does it not necessitate a changeless background?
 (516)